 As I’ve mentioned in my previous blogs, competitor analysis is worth your time.
 It is the key point of everything.
 When we talk about featured snippets it is also something you should do it for.
 You should find featured snippets for which your competitors are currently ranking for.

 Also, while searching for all these things, you may want to find out if Google currently brings up featured snippets for keywords that you're already ranking high for.

 After getting this valuable information you may start editing your content for the perfect optimization.
 I’ll give details for each step, so keep reading! 🙂

-All you need to do is creating a search scenario and share it on social media.
-The main point is asking your followers to type keywords they would use to solve it.
+All you need to do is create a search scenario and share it on social media.
+The main point is asking your followers to type keywords they would use.

 Another starting point of the optimization process is to identify which phrases you already rank highly for.
-In this case, I highly recommend to find the metrics in Google Search Console.
-It gives you hints about search queries that brings you clicks.
+In this case, I highly recommend to find these metrics in the Google Search Console.
+It gives you hints about search queries that bring you clicks.

 According to Ahrefs, once a page gets featured, it’s likely to get featured for lots of similar queries.
 In this case, you should try to address similar queries in your content.
 Make sure that your article is structured very well for answering related questions.